 Ideas for Using a Printable Preposition List

 Explaining prepositions to kids can be challenging, but listing examples helps make the concept more concrete.
 English grammar lesson plans are an important part of homeschool English grammar and can take on many forms.
 Using elementary grammar activities makes preposition lessons more exciting and memorable for young children.
 Free grammar worksheets for kids are another tool you can use in these lessons and preposition games.

-- Print a copy and place on the wall or a bulletin board so your children can check it as needed.
+- Laminate a copy of the list to hang on the wall or a bulletin board so your children can check it as needed.

 Note that some common prepositions can also function as other parts of speech, depending on their use in the sentence.
-For instance, in the sentence "I have known the news since yesterday," since is part of the prepositional phrase "since yesterday."
-However, in the sentence, "Since I heard the news, I haven't been able to sleep," since functions as a conjunction.
-Although a list of prepositions is a handy tool, it is also important that children can recognize the relationship of words within a specific sentence.
+For instance, in the sentence "I have known the news since yesterday," "since" is part of the prepositional phrase "since yesterday."
+However, in the sentence, "Since I heard the news, I haven't been able to sleep," "since" functions as a conjunction.
+Although a list of prepositions is a handy tool, it is also important that children can follow the rules for using prepositions and recognize the relationship of words within a specific sentence.

 © 2006-2021 LoveToKnow, Corp., except where otherwise noted.
 All Rights Reserved.